ysBach/SNU_AOclass/Assignments/HW-software_01.md

 1 points each

+(I will check each one of your Slack accounts in our workspace)

 1. Watch the videos below (yes|no)
    1. https://slack.com/#what-is-slack (2m 33s; retrieved 2020-04-14)
    2. https://slack.com/features#why-slack (1m 59s; retrieved 2020-04-14)